CutterSol/FirewallBL/README.md

 Then give the RAW github link when prompted...

-Other pages with list that interest me: https://github.com/stamparm/ipsum  --Provides different levels of blocking.
+Other pages with list that interest me:

+https://github.com/stamparm/ipsum  --Provides different levels of blocking.
 The more blocking, the more IPs and the larger the file.
 https://github.com/hagezi/dns-blocklists?tab=readme-ov-file#tifips --This is Hagezi's threat intelligence feed that is typically used in DNS blocking, however can also be used for IPSET blocking with some changes.
 **Note, the above list may have so many IPs listed that you will be unable to load them on many devices.
 IPSUM Level 4 and higher will work on many small home level devices from my testing.

 Helpful Site to see what IPs are on what list: https://blocklist.sernate.com/

+10/25 Added a IPSET Clone of IPSUM Level 2 TXT file.
+Have not added .list file to pull this file via Merlin.

 Latest change includes the Data-Shield AD list from duggytuxxy replicated daily into an ipset file: https://github.com/duggytuxy/Data-Shield_IPv4_Blocklist/tree/main